 If we are to match our authority with authenticity, then we should be learning all we can about appealing to our audience with good content.
 Mobile meets people at their point of need, but authenticity targets the heart.
 There’s much to be done as we go mobile and deliver the good stuff.
 Copywriting and media production, narrative arts and video and podcasting, content marketing and visual design.
 It’s a big undertaking.
 Where shall we begin?

-Anthony Rotolo manages e-learning programs for the award-winning Defense Acquisition University.
+Anthony Rotolo is a creative director and learning practitioner who manages e-learning programs for the award-winning Defense Acquisition University.